 - Analytics Index (Classification) - select the Analytics classification index.
 The index must have completed a build and cannot be associated with any other Active Learning project.

 - Review Field - select the single choice field you created for review.
-This field must have exactly two choices.
-You can edit these choices after project creation.
+This field must have at least two choices.

 - Positive Choice - select the choice that represents the positive/responsive designation.